ivars-melecis/laravel-mix-spritesheet/README.md

 ## Icons
 There are very little prerequisites for icons.
 Icons should have a meaningful name as svg file name is used to form class name for the icon. icon names can contain spaces if needed, however Laravel Mix will slugify the file name when spritesheet is created.
+Icon names should not be the same between `mono` and `coloured`.
+Consider adding a postfix in these situations.

 For example :